particle-iot/docs/src/content/hardware/tracker/monitor-projects/sensor-tutorial.md

 ### Design

 The design files for Eagle CAD can be found in a zip file [here](/assets/files/projects/monitor-one-sensor-hardware.zip).

+It's based on the [Monitor One prototype card](https://github.com/particle-iot/monitor-one) design, but without the PTH prototyping area.
+It also has different switches for the RESET and MODE buttons (optional), and of course the circuitry for the DS2482-100.

 #### Schematic
 {{imageOverlay src="/assets/files/projects/monitor-one-sensor-hardware/mon-one-exp-1wire_p1.png" large="/assets/files/projects/monitor-one-sensor-hardware/mon-one-exp-1wire_p1.svg" alt="Schematic"}}